-'Best practice' is a dubious concept in most contexts for a variety of reasons, but in an industry that appears to be generally under a under a cloud and that is also technologically evolving, 'best practice' is not appropriate.
+'Best practice' is a dubious concept in most contexts, but in an industry that appears to be generally under a under a cloud and that is also technologically evolving, 'best practice' is not appropriate.
 It is certainly no substitute for good science in relation to impacts on health and environment and should be dismissed from the Terms of Reference.